-The UK was one of the first countries to really clamp down on the challenges posed by late payment of commercial debts, which damage the cash flows of suppliers and ultimately threaten their very survival.
+The UK was one of the first countries to recognise the challenges posed by late payment of commercial debts, which damage the cash flows of suppliers and ultimately threaten their very survival.

-The Late Payment of Commercial Debts (Interest) Act was introduced in 1998 to enable small businesses to claim interest for late payment from large businesses with 50 or more employees.
+The Late Payment of Commercial Debts (Interest) Act was introduced in 1998 to enable small businesses to charge statutory interest and compensation on late payment of commercial debts from large businesses with 50 or more employees.
 In 2000 and 2002, the statute was extended to permit any business to charge interest on any debt that exceeds credit terms, ultimately encouraging prompter payment by customers.
 It was also extended in 2013 to take into account new rulings under the EU Late Payments Directive.

 How much could you charge?